polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/whisper/README.md

-# Menny the Sonic Whisperer - A Deep Dive into the Audio Processing and the Whisper Model Part I
+# Menny the Sonic Whisperer - A Deep Dive into Audio Processing and the Whisper Model Part I

 ![menny-title.png](images%2Fmenny-title.png)